TurboWarp/packager/scaffolding-api-docs/README.md

 ### Tell it where to fetch projects and assets from

 You have to manually configure scratch-storage to know where to fetch files from.
-If you want to load projects from scratch.mit.edu, you would do:
+If you want to load projects from scratch.org, you would do:

 ```js
 const storage = scaffolding.storage;